EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 We used 2 1.5-hour blocks in the morning and 2 2-hour blocks in the afternoon.
 For any given block, one person was the Jedi (they were on the story during the previous block) and the other was the padawn.
 When rotating pairs, we tried to put the person with the least knowledge of the story on that story as the next padawn.
-The padawn nearly always drove the entire time while the Jedi navigated.
+The padawn drove on their own machine (with few exceptions) while the Jedi navigated.

 While our team has an even number, the lead engineer wasn't always pairing so we were often left with a Han Solo who did solo work.
 That solo work usually included things like reviewing PRs,